Design defects with new homes,

 Rising damp occurring to exposed edges of the house and garage slab.
-Although this is a common occurrence deterioration may occur over the long term (depending on the type of soil in the area, if salts are present in the soil).
+Although this is a common occurrence deterioration may occur to concrete over the long term (depending on the type of soil in the area, if salts are present in the soil).

 This problem must be identified in a building inspection report.
-This will help the buyer be aware then have it addressed by an expert, before it develops into a serious problem.
+This will help the buyer be aware then have it addressed by an expert, before it potentially develops into a more serious problem.

 Seepage and/or rising damp to corner of the garage slab.
-Cracks to the garage slab, likely to be caused from expansion of the soil causing the slab to heave (lift and dome).
+Most likely from improper fitting of membrane below the slab before the concrete was poured.

 Cracks to concrete slab of the garage area, possibly from expansion of soil causing lifting.
 Not unusual, but would have to be monitored for further possible movement.

 Although far less of a problem when supporting a light weight metal roof as opposed to a much heavier tiled roof.
 This new house fault can easily be rectified by reinforcing the fractured web section with secured cleats to both sides of the web.

 No fall of floor tiles to the floor waste pipe in a main bathroom.
-This floor waste pipe serves no purpose, when leaking occurs.
+This floor waste pipe will not serve any purpose, when leaking occurs.